This was originally a Twitter thread, posted on 22 APR 02019.

 - This has been the procedure for prisoners of war and those missing in action who do not have direct dependents Reddit thread

-By 1955 when all of his bonds reached maturity, Steve had been earning between $2500 and $3100 a year.
+By 1955 when all of his bonds reached maturity, Steve had been earning between $2500 and $3100 a year for a decade.
 In 1955, he should have ~$20K (including bonds).
 Compound interest starts mounting up.
 At passbook rates, which were often 4-5% in mid-century.

 This means Steve is like his age peers, the other Greatest Generation, in that he has the financial security of a long life with high returns for saving money.

 BUT… Steve also comes out of the ice as a 27 year old.
 In 2012.
-Steve’s also an emotional Millennial, with similar experience of economic collapse (Depression versus the 2001-2002 & 2008) & attack (Pearl Harbor vs 9/11) and disaster (Dust Bowl, 1926 Miami Hurricane vs Katrina).
-It’s why he gets along with Nat.
+Steve’s also an emotional Millennial, with similar experience of economic collapse (Depression versus the 2001-2002 & 2008 recessions) & attack (Pearl Harbor vs 9/11) and disaster (Dust Bowl, 1926 Miami Hurricane vs Katrina).
+It’s why he gets along with Natasha.